 This is nothing compared to the menopause.

-Build yourself a bloody big shed and be prepared to spend a lot of time in it.
+Build yourself a bloody big shed and be prepared to spend a LOT of time in it.
 Get some electric in there and make it so that you’re self sufficient when she’s having one of her ‘do’s’.
 My dad rekindled his love of carpentry during Mum’s menopausal years.
 Luckily for him, he had a garage to retreat to when the going got tough.
 So you see, this uncertain time can be used to your advantage.
-Hormones can mean the difference between digging the garden with a spade and being buried with it so heed my advice and you might just survive with your testicles intacto.
+Hormones can mean the difference between digging the garden with a spade and being buried with it so heed my advice and you might just survive with your testicles intacto, no?

 As crappy as the menopause can be, the alternative is not living long enough to experience any of it and when I look at it that way, I consider myself fortunate.
 I aim to embrace mid-life and menopause with a liberal helping of humour as well as the occasional strop.
 OK, LOTS of strops!

-Thanks for your time my dears and may your own decent into menopause be slow and graceful.
+May your own decent into menopause be slow and graceful.

 Got bags under your eyes, bigger hips and bigger thighs